The Chronicles of Narnia: The Voyage of the Dawn Treader: Release

 The Voyage of the Dawn Treader held its world premiere on November 30, 2010, in London as the 64th Royal Film Performance in Leicester Square.
 It was the first time the Royal Film Performance was unveiled in Digital 3D and the second time an opening film bowed at the event, the first being The Lion, the Witch and the Wardrobe in 2005.
 The premiere was attended by various personalities, including Queen Elizabeth II and Prince Philip.
 It was given a pre-release gala on December 8 in Knoxville, Tennessee followed by a North American premiere in Louisville, Kentucky on December 9, 2010.
 The film was originally set to have a May 2009 release date when Disney was still producing it.
-But was later delayed when Disney pulled itself and Fox helmed the production.
+But it was later delayed when Disney pulled itself, and Fox helmed the production.
 Fox later announced a December 2010 release date because it felt that Narnia would do better during the holidays.
 It had its major release in Asia and Australia on December 2, 2010, and in North America and Europe on December 10, 2010.

 Critical reception

 The Voyage of the Dawn Treader was met with mixed reviews from critics.
-Film review aggregator Rotten Tomatoes reports that 50% of critics gave the film a positive review, based on a sample of 167 reviews, with a rating average of 5.72/10.
+Review aggregator website Rotten Tomatoes reports that 49% of critics gave the film a positive review, based on a sample of 168 reviews, with a rating average of 5.7/10.
 The consensus reads: "Its leisurely, businesslike pace won't win the franchise many new fans, but Voyage of the Dawn Treader restores some of the Narnia franchise's lost luster with strong performances and impressive special effects."
 On Metacritic, which assigns a weighted mean rating from film critics, the film has a rating score of 53% based on 33 reviews, indicating "mixed to average" reviews.
 CinemaScore polls conducted during the opening weekend revealed the average grade cinemagoers gave the film an A− on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times praised the film and gave it three stars out of four, saying "This is a rip-snorting adventure fantasy for families, especially the younger members who are not insistent on continuity."
 Roger Moore of the Orlando Sentinel gave it a three stars out of four; he remarked it is "a worthy challenger to the far more popular Harry Potter pictures".
 The Guardian gave the film a positive review.
 They stated that the film "arrives with confidence and bravado intact. ... and arguably the most Tolkien-esque of the Narnia books".
 IGN was positive, stating "The Voyage of the Dawn Treader is a solid sequel that might even surpass the first entry as the best in the series for some fans.
 It also bodes well for the future of this once iffy franchise."